Doctoral students

 Credit system, control of study and individual study plan

-Graduation in the PhD program presupposes
+Graduating from the PhD program requires:

-• passing of the State Doctoral Examination and
+• passing the State Doctoral Examination

-• defence of submitted doctoral dissertation.
+• defense of submitted doctoral dissertation

 Student mobility